1,000+ Opportunities

 Donor and Past Scholarship Recipient Install Community Foundation of the Fox River Valley Install this application on your home screen for quick and easy access when you’re on the go.
 Just tap then “Add to Home Screen” Toggle the visibility of the Accessibility Toolbar Highlight Links & Buttons Powered with favorite Love by Codenroll

-Based on current listing details, eligibility includes: Illinois education nonprofits in Kane and Kendall counties Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Illinois education nonprofits in Kane and Kendall counties.
+Confirm the full requirements in the official notice before applying.